ni/ams-capabilities/BLSTEMPLATES.md

 C:\Program Files\National Instruments\BLS plugin\PAtools

 ## Adapt the plugin to your needs
-Since the structure is for all the BLS Templates the same it is explained here using the Power Supply Template as an example:
+Since the structure is the same for each of the BLS templates, it is explained here using the Power Supply Template as an example:

 ![BLS Power Supply Template](docs/img/BLS-Power-Supply.png)